-You can see this cluster with the unaided eye, if your sky is dark enough and if you’re far enough south on the Earth.
-People living south of 35o North latitude have a realistic chance of spotting the cluster over the southern horizon, though we’ve seen at least one report of Omega Centauri seen as far north as Point Pelee, Canada (42o north latitude).
+You can see Omega Centauri with the unaided eye if your sky is dark enough and if you’re far enough south on the Earth.
+People living south of 35o North latitude have a realistic chance of spotting the cluster over the southern horizon, though we’ve seen at least one report of Omega Centauri seen as far north as Point Pelee National Park in Canada (42o north latitude).
 Omega Centauri looks like a fairly faint (and possibly fuzzy) star.
-And of course it’s awesome from the Southern Hemisphere.
-It’s a beautiful and very special star cluster, and – if you’re in the Northern Hemisphere – it’s convenient to let Spica help you find it.
-Follow the links below to learn more.

 And, of course, it’s awesome from the Southern Hemisphere.

 What if I’m in the Southern Hemisphere?
 As seen from the Southern Hemisphere, Spica and Omega Centauri pass more nearly overhead.
 They still transit at approximately the same time (midnight in mid-April, 10 p.m. in mid-May).
 They’re still located about 35 degrees apart.

 From the Southern Hemisphere, you’ve got a beautiful way to find this cluster.
 And, indeed, your view of the cluster will be better than ours in the north, because Omega Centauri will be higher in your sky.